Quote by venicequeenI think

 On another side note, speaking of online people - there are far too many weird individuals out there in the world who I

-can't even believe actually exist on the face of this planet, and how they still actually adapt to today's society in
+can't even believe actually exist on the face of this planet, and how they still actually adapt to today's

-general.
+rooms in general.
 Truly, enough is enough.

 That is why I only chat to people I have previously encountered before on a forum, for example, and only add people who